geanders/weathermetrics/README.md

 #> 7 2000-06-24           16        11   60
 ```

-When calculating heat index from air temperature and dew point temperature, both must be in the same metric (either degrees Fahrenheit or degrees Celsius) when they are input to the `heat.index` function.
-If this is not the case, you can use either `celsius.to.fahrenheit` or `fahrenheit.to.celsius` to convert one of the metrics before using `heat.index`.
+When calculating heat index from air temperature and dew point temperature, both must be input in the same metric (either degrees Fahrenheit or degrees Celsius).
+If this is not the case, you can use `convert_temperature` to convert one of the metrics before using `heat.index`.

-The algorithm for the function is adapted for R from the algorithms used by the United States National Weather Service's [online heat index calculator](http://www.wpc.ncep.noaa.gov/html/heatindex.shtml) (accessed December 18, 2015).
-Therefore, results will agree with results from the US National Weather Service online calculator.
+The algorithm for calculating heat index is adapted for R from the algorithms used by the United States National Weather Service's [online heat index calculator](http://www.wpc.ncep.noaa.gov/html/heatindex.shtml) (accessed December 18, 2015).
+Therefore, results should agree with results from the US National Weather Service online calculator.
 However, heat index is sometimes calculated using a simpler algorithm.
 Therefore, heat index values from the function will sometimes differ by one or two degrees compared to other heat index calculators or charts.

 ### Converting between units of wind speed

-The `weathermetrics` package includes a function, `convert_wind_speed`, that allows you to convert a vector of wind speed values in a specific unit between common units of wind speed measure including: knots (`'knots'`), miles per hour(`'mph'`), meters per second (`'mps'`), feet per second (`'ftps'`), and kilometers per hour (`'kmph'`).
-For example, the `beijing` data set included with this package gives daily values of wind speed in: miles per hour (`beijing$MPH`), meters per second (`beijing$mps`), feet per second (`beijing$ftps`), and kilometers per hour (`beijing$kmph`) for Beijing, China, for the week of January 10, 2015.
-Also, the `foco` data set included with this package gives daily values of wind speed in knots (`foco$knots`) for Fort Collins, Colorado, for the week of October 11, 2015.
-Using these data sets, you can convert between common units of wind speed measure using the `convert_wind_speed` funciton:
+The `weathermetrics` package includes a function, `convert_wind_speed`, that allows you to convert wind speed values between several common units of wind speed: knots (`'knots'`), miles per hour(`'mph'`), meters per second (`'mps'`), feet per second (`'ftps'`), and kilometers per hour (`'kmph'`).
+The following code shows examples of applying this function to several sample datasets:

 ``` r
 data(beijing)